YotaYota/notes/clean_architecture.md

 ### Object-oriented Programming

-_Dependency inversion_: the code use using another, does not need to name it.
+_Dependency inversion_: the code using another, does not need to name it.

 Since OO languages provide safe and convinient polymorphism means that any source code dependency, no matter where it is, can be inverted (by using interfaces).